slagdang/reverse_ecobeemux_175-00011-revD/README.md

 ### EcoBee’s first Wi-Fi capable thermostat

 EcoBee solved this in a different ways.
-Their first method was to put all the smarts of the thermostat in a large box which was mounted by the HVAC system.
+Their first method was to put all the smarts of the thermostat in a large box which was mounted near the HVAC system.
-Due to its proximity this box could be connected to the HVAC with many wires, sufficient to include two wires for power and multiple signal wires for heating, cooling, fan, etc. This system required 4 wires in the wall to the thermostat and send power over two, with two-way communications over the other two.
+Due to its proximity this box could be connected to the HVAC with many wires, sufficient to include two wires for power and multiple signal wires for heating, cooling, fan, etc. This system required four wires in the wall to the thermostat and send power over two with two-way communications over the other two.
 The thermostat was little more than a remote control, display and temperature sensor.